Tat-Tmien Kantunieri Windmill: History

 The Tat-Tmien Kantunieri Windmill was commissioned by Grand Master Ramon Perellos y Roccaful and started operating in 1710 by the miller Ganni Scicluna (Gio Maris Xicluna).

 Perellos has also made Giovanni Gourgion as the Procurator of Wheat, where Giovanni would receive a commission on all grain he brought to Malta.
 Gourgion has his residence, which later used to be known as the Gourgion Tower in Xewkija.

 The windmill consists of a large entrance hall with two parallel rooms.
-At the back of the mill, there is a kitchen and building still retain its original oven.
+At the back of the mill, there is a kitchen and the building still retain its original oven.
 In the middle of the mill, there is a winding staircase leading to the mill roof.
 Above the entrance hall, there is the birth room.

-The windmill remained in use until 1886 as a fire destroyed it.
+The windmill remained in use until 1886 when a fire destroyed it.

-Later in the mid of the 19th century, it was owned by the three Camilleri brothers.
+In the mid-19th century, it was owned by the three Camilleri brothers.

 The windmill served as the first location for the Xewkija Band Club – Banda Prekursur.
 It was used as the base of this club from 1956 to 1965.

 The windmill has been restored and was inaugurated on 29th January 2021.
 Concrete elements that were added later during the years were removed, and a small square nearby was added.
 The mechanical parts were re-installed.